At first glance the workers look somewhat like Camponotus pennsylvanicuscarpenter ant workers. This worker is in the 6.5-7 mm range.

-Thinking about that, I also began to wonder if perhaps Dorymyrmex worker ants also use stone dropping on conspecifics.
+Thinking about that, I also began to wonder if perhaps Dorymyrmexbicolor worker ants also drop stones on conspecifics, that is other Dorymyrmex bicolor nests.
 With the name change, it is somewhat hard to track the literature.
 Does anyone know?
+Anyone studying Dorymyrmex bicolor?

 If not, perhaps it would be worthwhile to visit these fascinating ants some evening.